LBCamden/lbcamden-frontend-hono/docs/development-workflow.md

 - Each component has a matching typescript interface generated from the component's `macro-options.json` file
 - Each nunjucks template is imported and given typescript types allowing it to be used as a jsx component with the correct typings.

+Note that the codegen command will overwrite these files, so don't make any modifications to them.

 ## Scaffolding a new component and story